 Throughout, keep in mind that conventional SEO wisdom has limited application within retail search.
 Hyper-targeted or obscure search terms are unlikely to produce the right results.
 That’s where I’ve seen some SEO authorities make mistakes – they’re so focused on the outliers, the abstract terms, that they end up missing 80% of shoppers.

 To place well on retailer sites, CPGs need to use search terms that resonate with the majority of shoppers.
 Using the shopper insights your team has developed, along with sources like Google Adwords, will help you come up with the best strategy for your portfolio.

-Staying on top of shopper data and search trends is especially important as we emerge from Covid-19.
-Certain consumer behavior has changed as a result of the pandemic.
+Staying on top of shopper data and search trends is especially important in the current climate of ever changing consumer needs.
+Certain consumer behavior has changed as a result of the tectonic shifts brought forth by the pandemic.
 Shoppers are showing increased interest in healthy and wellness, for example.

 Adjusting key word tagging in line with these trends can help improve your search performance, so CPGs should put real effort into data mining what their customers are searching for on the internet over the coming months.

 As well as optimizing for organic search, CPGs should also pay close attention to the evolution of paid search on retailer sites.

 Several retailers now operate their own media groups and networks as they try to monetize search and search management in new ways.
 As a result, some prominent search positions are no longer attainable for CPGs unless they pay.

 Much of this is driven by the profitability gap in online grocery.
 Because eCommerce is less profitable for retailers than brick-and-mortar, they are exploring new ‘pay to play’ options to help close the gap between what they can charge for home delivery and curbside pickup versus what it costs them.